 where $\tilde S_l$ is the blow-up of the set of isolated fixed points of $\sigma$ and $\tilde Y_l$ is a desingularization of $Y_l$.
+For a general $l$ the quintic surface $Y_l$ is normal with rational singularities, hence it has $p_g(Y_l)=4$ and $q(Y_l)=0$, see \cite{Yang}.
 Since $t_2( - )$ is a birational invariant for smooth projective surfaces the above diagram yields a map

 which is a projection onto a direct summand.
 Since $q(S_l)=0$ the motive $t_2(S_l)$ splits as follows, see \cite[Prop.
 1]{Ped}